Communication Advisory Board

 Teri Winkelman works for Essentia Health as a Workforce Planning and Sourcing Specialist in Human Resources.
 After graduating from NDSU with a mass communication degree, Teri spent time traveling various parts of the world before settling back down in Fargo.
 She has worked in several roles in human resources such as recruitment, training and workforce development.
 She sits on various committees in the Fargo-Moorhead area regarding workforce initiatives, employee engagement and company culture.

-Annie Wood works for Emerging Prairie, a non-profit organization dedicated to connecting and celebrating the entrepreneurial ecosystem.
-Since 2016, she has also taken on a co-organizer role with TEDxFargo, in which she coordinates a large team of volunteers to provide a world-class event for the community featuring local, national and international speakers.
-Annie credits her time in student organizations like Blue Key, Campus Attractions and Students Today Leaders Forever for helping shape her career path.
-Annie’s previous role at the assistant director for communications and student engagement at MSUM, alongside volunteer roles with Global Shapers and Fargo Prom, have helped her hone her professional skills after graduating from NDSU.
-She has a bachelor’s degree in public relations (2010) and a master’s degree in educational leadership (2012), both from NDSU.
+Annie Wood does community building and consulting work on a variety of projects that add value in our community.
+She believes in lifelong learning and is passionate about providing opportunities for meaningful connections in the community and platforms for sharing ideas using creative intention to design events and experiences.
+She credits her time in student organizations like Blue Key, Campus Attractions and Students Today Leaders Forever for helping shape her career path.
+Annie’s previous roles and Emerging Prairie as the Director of Community Programs and as the Assistant Director for Communications and Student Engagement at MSU-Moorhead, alongside volunteer roles with Global Shapers and Fargo Prom, have helped her hone her professional skills after graduating from NDSU.
+She holds a B.S. in Public Relations (2010) and a M.S. in Educational Leadership (2012), both from NDSU.